temperlang/temperlang-blog/posts/tangle-of-strings.md

 Second, **support left-to-right and right-to-left processing**.
 Parsing often proceeds left-to-right, but a lot of code needs to do suffix checks: "is this a path to a `.png` file?" for example.

 Third, provide **efficient available character checks**.
 As seen above, counting codepoints might be O(n), but often parsing algorithms don't need the count.
-Parsing algorithms can often make do with *constant lookahead*: For example, to know whether the next token is C# keyword `false` or a longer identifier like `falsey`, I need one character of lookahead after the 'e'.
+Parsing algorithms can often make do with *constant lookahead*: For example, to know whether the next token is C# keyword "false" or a longer identifier like "falsey", I need one character of lookahead after the 'e'.
 For a constant *k*, determining whether there are *k* characters remaining can often be done in constant time for long strings, which is where the difference with exhaustive counting really matters.
 In UTF-8, if the remaining array length is *k &times; 4* or greater, then there are at least *k* since each codepoint can take at most 4 array elements.

 Fourth, **avoid entangling strings with threads**.
 Using random access to walk a string left to right can be efficient if you memoize information about the last access, but multiple threads could be operating on strings in parallel.
 Introducing memory barriers or concurrent data structures is a source of complexity that backend writers would be better off not having to worry about.